Hobo-Hilly/SecurityPlus/OpSec-Incident-Response/Network-Recon-Disco/README.md

 ipconfig:

-- ifconfig tells you information about the network interfaces, you can see things like your MAC addresses, if you will, if the MTU, as well as, IP address, a lot of good information.
+- ifconfig tells you information about the network interfaces, you can see things like your MAC addresses, the MTU, as well as, IP address, a lot of good information.
 You can see the link local here, IPv6 address.

 EX: This is an example the instructor gave in class on how this fits into the grand scheme of things.
 At least if your pentesting.
-Or doing network admin stuff i guess lol ;
+Or doing network admin stuff;

-- Moving into ideas like DNS, I wanna look at what machines are alive, what what do I even have going on?
+- Moving into ideas like DNS, I wanna look at what machines are alive, what do I even have going on?
 I can use ping and sweep through the network, find live hosts.
 Then I'm gonna jump into something like nmap here to get a more of the, okay, now I know what hosts are alive.

 - I could have used nmap to do that, as well, that's what Wes has said.
 Now, I wanna learn more about these machines.
 Okay, I've got a group of Windows machines, I've got a group of Linux machines, a couple of Mac boxes, it looks like maybe I have some printers.